 Under SEC rules, we are required to provide information regarding the relationship between the total annual compensation of our CEO, Mr. Giannini, and the total annual compensation of our employees.
-For the fiscal year ended March 31, 2021:
+For the fiscal year ended March 31, 2022:

-- the median of the annual total compensation of all of our employees (other than Mr. Giannini, our CEO) was \$101,720; - the annual total compensation of Mr. Giannini was \$853,803; and - the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all other employees was 8 to 1.
+- the median of the annual total compensation of all of our employees (other than Mr. Giannini, our CEO) was \$125,743; - the annual total compensation of Mr. Giannini was \$711,477; and - the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all other employees was 6 to 1.

-To identify the median employee for the purpose of providing the information above, we examined the compensation of all of our employees (other than our CEO) as of March 31, 2021 using, based on our payroll records, a consistently applied compensation measure consisting of such employees' annual salary and annual cash bonus.
+To identify the median employee for the purpose of providing the information above, we examined the compensation of all of our employees (other than our CEO) as of March 31, 2022 using, based on our payroll records, a consistently applied compensation measure consisting of such employees' annual salary and annual cash bonus.
 As we believe this measure reasonably reflects the annual compensation of our employees, carried interest payouts/awards, equity awards, sign-on bonuses, commissions, 401(k) and pension benefits and overtime pay were excluded from the calculation.
-We included all of our employees in this process, whether employed on a full-time or part-time basis, other than 18 employees located in jurisdictions outside of the United States who were excluded using the de minimis exemption allowed by applicable SEC rules.
-The excluded employees (five each in Australia and South Korea, three in Singapore, two each in Denmark and Germany and one in Canada) represent less than 5% of our total global population of 457 as of March 31, 2021 consisting of 378 U.S. employees and 79 non-U.S. employees.
-Salaries of active employees as of March 31, 2021, who were employed for less than the full fiscal 2021 year were annualized.
+We included all of our employees in this process, whether employed on a full-time or part-time basis.
+We chose not to utilize the de minimis exemption applicable to certain non-U.S. employees allowed by SEC rules.
+Salaries of active employees as of March 31, 2022, who were employed for less than the full fiscal 2022 year were annualized.
 We reviewed all compensation in U.S. dollars, using the relevant exchange rate for any compensation paid in other currencies.
-After identifying the median employee, we calculated annual total compensation for such employee using the same methodology we use for our named executive officers for purposes of the Summary Compensation Table above.
-Mr. Giannini declined his fiscal 2021 year-end bonus compensation.
-Tax distributions made pursuant to HLA's operating agreement, as described below under "Certain Relationships and Related-Party and Other Transactions-HLA Operating Agreement", and payments made pursuant to the tax receivable agreement, as described below under "Certain Relationships and Related-Party and Other Transactions-Tax Receivable Agreement", are not considered compensation and accordingly are not included in the pay ratio calculation above.
+In determining the annual total compensation of the median employee, we use the same methodology we use for our named executive officers for purposes of the Summary Compensation Table above.
+Mr. Giannini declined his fiscal 2022 year-end bonus compensation.
+Tax distributions made pursuant to HLA's operating agreement, as described below under "Certain Relationships and Related-Party and Other Transactions-HLA Operating Agreement", and payments made pursuant to the tax receivable agreement, as described below under "Certain Relationships and Related-Party and Other Transactions -Tax Receivable Agreement", are not considered compensation and accordingly are not included in the pay ratio calculation above.
 Due to the flexibility afforded by Item 402(u) of Regulation S-K in the pay ratio calculation, the ratio may or may not be comparable to pay ratios presented by other companies.